 Any corrective work will require a standard permit with plans but the permit, inspection and penalty fees will still be waived.

 New uninstalled awnings cannot use this process and should follow the standard new sign/awning permit process.
 All new or additional awning installation/construction must be performed by a licensed contractor or awning installer.

 Review the following information to fill out the right forms and prepare the required photo documentation.
+Watch a how-to video in English, Spanish, Chinese, or Filipino.
 For additional permitting assistance, please visit the Permit Center Help Desk at 49 South Van Ness or contact the Office of Small Business.

 This temporary process to help property owners legalize existing awnings expires 6/1/2024.
 Permits issued through this temporary process must be completed within one year.
 No permit extensions will be granted.

 Fill out the required forms, templates and develop the photo documentation

 To get a permit for your existing awning, you will need to submit:

 - Owners Package documenting that you are the building owner or representative

 - A dimensioned photograph with information about your existing awning